moq-wg/moq-transport/draft-ietf-moq-transport.md

 # Object Data Model {#model}

-MOQT has a hierarchical data model, comprised of tracks which contain groups and the groups contain objects.
+MOQT has a hierarchical data model, comprised of tracks which contain groups, and groups that contain objects.
 Inside of a group, the objects may be organized into subgroups.

 To give an example of how an applications might uses this data model,